-Health Sciences programs only are listed here.
-Social work programs are now in the Education and Social Work program area of this website.
-The Health Care Assistant Certificate and Return to Registered Nurse Practice Certificate programs are now in the Nursing program area.
+Social work programs are listed under Education and Social Work.
+The Health Care Assistant Certificate and Return to Registered Nurse Practice Certificate programs are under Nursing.

 Whether you want to enter the field of health care directly after graduation or use your education to help advance your career, we have a Health Sciences program that can start you on your journey.

-Choose from many Open Learning and TRU courses to fulfill your program requirements.
-You can also access post-secondary courses from other institutions and transfer them to your OL program.
+Choose from many OL and TRU courses to fulfill your program requirements.
+You can also take post-secondary courses elsewhere and transfer them to your OL program.
 See BC Council on Admissions & Transfer (BCCAT) to explore your options.

 Plan ahead and make the most of your Health Sciences credential.
 Our Program Advisors help you choose courses that can later be applied toward another program, either at OL or elsewhere.

 Start your learning journey today!

 Estimated program costs for domestic students are listed here.
 Please be aware that your actual costs may vary.
 If you are an international student or if your program is not listed, contact Enrolment Services.